Becoming an affiliate marketer in 2022 is easier than ever.

 Now you have a complete overview of how to get started with affiliate marketing and its benefits.
 Let’s look into the key affiliate marketing statistics you should be aware of as a future affiliate marketer.

-10 Affiliate Marketing Statistics for Beginners in 2021
+10 Affiliate Marketing Statistics for Beginners

 Often considered one of the easiest methods to monetize a website, affiliate marketing is a great choice to start earning passive income online.
 Read through the stats to find out things to keep in mind as you get started.